vb-consulting/NpgsqlRest/npm/readme.md

 To see how you can create your own custom build follow these instructions:

-- The client application was built from the [`NpgsqlRestClient` project directory](https://github.com/vb-consulting/NpgsqlRest/tree/master/NpgsqlRestClient/).

 Steps:

 1) Make sure that you have .NET8 SDK installed and ready.